pgaljan/productPlanner/README.md

 - capable of handling an arbitrary number of work periods and project timespan
 - configurable to handle work periods of days, weeks, quarters, or years
 - delivered in a VB and PowerQuery-free excel workbook, with sheets protected (without password) for error-free authoring
+- Excel for web compatible and mobile friendly

 #### Use Structure Planner for...
 - project estimation and quick iteration during the ideation, planning, and contract bid phases